Wrong Turn 6: Last Resort: Plot

 Now turning against his friends during a heated argument with Toni, Danny is introduced by Jackson and Sally to his long-lost cannibalistic relatives at the clearing.
 They explain to Danny, who is a Hillicker, of their origins.
 Vic follows them and overhears their conversation.
-He is then captured by the Hillickers who cut his throat and tear his innards out for the whole clan to eat for the ceremony.
-As the rest of the group begin to leave the next morning, Toni, Rod and Charlie discover Jackson cooking meals in the kitchen with dismembered corpses of the victims, including Bryan and Jillian.
-Horrified, they attempt to escape only to run into the cannibals who kill both Charlie and Rod.
+He is then captured by the Hillickers, who cut his throat and tear his innards out for the whole clan to eat for the ceremony.
+As the rest of the group begins to leave the next morning, Toni, Rod, and Charlie discover Jackson cooking meals in the kitchen with the dismembered corpses of the victims, including Bryan and Jillian.
+Horrified, they attempt to escape, only to run into the cannibals who kill both Charlie and Rod.
 Toni arms herself with a rifle from the armory and enters the bathhouse to confront Sally about manipulating Danny against his friends.
 As they fight, Toni disfigures Sally and shoots off her leg with the rifle.
-Enraged, Jackson orders Danny to kill Toni but he lets her escape.
+Enraged, Jackson orders Danny to kill Toni, but he lets her escape.
 Jackson pursues her until Toni retaliates by stabbing him in the head with the door keys, killing him.
-Toni leaves as the cannibals begin another killing spree.
+Danny, angered with Toni for killing Jackson, allows the cannibals to kill her, with Three Finger hitting Toni in the head with a hatchet.

-One year after the reopening of the resort renamed as Hillicker Springs, Danny becomes the new manager and continues the sordid family tradition by having sex with Sally at the bathhouse as the other Hillickers watch.
+One year after the reopening of the resort, renamed Hillicker Springs, Danny becomes the new manager and continues the sordid family tradition by having sex with Sally at the bathhouse as the other Hillickers watch.